On the Theory of Continual Learning with Gradient Descent for Neural Networks: Main results

 where $\widetilde O(\cdot)$ hides logarithmic factors in $n,T$ and $1/\delta.$ \end{theorem}

-The first and third terms in Eq.~\eqref{eq:forgethm1} capture the effects of sample size and hidden-layer width.
+The first and third terms in Eq.~\ref{eq:forgethm1} capture the effects of sample size and hidden-layer width.
 Importantly, neither factor alone is sufficient to eliminate train-time forgetting.
-However, with sufficiently large $n$ and $m$, we obtain a forgetting rate $\mathcal{F}_{k,K}^{\mathrm{tr}}=O(1/\poly\log(d))=o_d(1)$.
-Here, $n$ denotes the sample size of the datasets learned after task $k$.
+However, with sufficiently large $n$ and $m$, as stated in the theorem, we obtain a forgetting rate $\mathcal{F}_{k,K}^{\mathrm{tr}}=O(1/\poly\log(d))=o_d(1)$.
+Here, $n$ denotes the sample size of datasets learned after task $k$.
 Although these subsequent tasks are independent of and orthogonal to task $k$ (tasks are IID with orthogonal means), their larger training sets nevertheless reduce noise due to sampling and enhance the overall continual learning process.
-Our experiments in Section~\ref{sec:exp} and Appendix \ref{app:add_exp}, conducted across different activation functions, loss functions, and datasets under various problem settings, empirically validate the qualitative effects of problem parameters such as network width, sample size, and number of tasks on train-time forgetting.
+Our experiments in Section~\ref{sec:exp}, conducted across different activation functions, loss functions, and datasets under various problem settings, empirically confirm the theoretical roles of network width, sample size, and the number of tasks.

-We note that the early-stopping choice $\eta T=\Theta(n)$ is standard in the deep learning literature, particularly in the interpolation regime for single-task settings \cite{ji2019polylogarithmic,lei2020fine}, as it ensures that the training loss is driven close to zero.
+We note that the early-stopping choice $\eta T=\widetilde\Theta(n)$ is standard in the deep learning literature, particularly in the interpolation regime for single-task settings \cite{ji2019polylogarithmic,lei2020fine}.
 As the following theorem demonstrates, under this choice the training loss remains uniformly small across all tasks. \begin{theorem}[Train error in continual learning] Let the assumptions of Theorem \ref{thm:train_forgetting} hold.
-Then, after $K T$ iterations with $n$ samples per each task, with high probability, the misclassification train error and train loss are $o_d(1)$ uniformly for all $K$ tasks. \end{theorem}
+Then, after $K T$ iterations of GD, with high probability, the misclassification train error and train loss are $o_d(1)$ uniformly for all $K$ tasks. \end{theorem}